masesgroup/KNet/src/documentation/articles/performance.md

 The same consideration can be applied on the consume side: KNetConsumer does not reduce the impact of JNI interface and it does not give any great improvement.
 The JNI interface has an impact even when the number of messages is high because during processing the Garbage Collector is activated many times increasing the JNI overhead.

-Another option to be considered in consumption is related to _UsePrefetch_: it activates an external thread to execute the methods on JVM while the main thread iterates over records; this behavior helps to reduce the impact on main iterator coming from the JVM invocations:
+Another option to be considered in consumption is related to _UsePrefetch_: it activates an external thread to execute the methods on JVM™ while the main thread iterates over records; this behavior helps to reduce the impact on main iterator coming from the JVM™ invocations:
 ```C#
 var records = consumer.Poll(duration);
 if (UsePrefetch)